10th June 2016

 Here are two quotes on breath from Thich Nhat Hanh, the famous Buddhist monk and peace activist, he clearly appreciated the positive benefits of conscious breathing:

-“Breath is the bridge which connects life
+“Breath is the bridge which connects life to consciousness,

 which unites your body to your thoughts.